xasyhack/xasyhack.github.io/README.md

   - username: business login in format of firstname.lastname; profile name same as login username; email address disclosed in HTTP response such as administrator or IT support
   - password: min chr + lower and uppercase letter + 1 special character.
 Fine tune the wordlist such as 'Mypassword1!', 'Mypassword2!'
   - Infer correct credential: status code, error message, response times
+  - account locking  - pick a max 3 password guessess + list of victim user
+  - credential stuffing - resuse the same username and password on multiple website
+  - bypass IP blocking - change 'X-Forwarded-For'
 - HTTP basic authentication
   - identify the authorization header in the request: `Authorization: Basic dXNlcm5hbWU6cGFzc3dvcmQ=`
   - Decode the Base64 string to get username:password
   - Use burp suite's intruder to brute force attack
 - Multi-factor authentication
+  - skip to "logged-in only" pages after completing the first authentication step
+  - attack log in using their credentials but change the 'account' cookie to any arbitrary username when submitting the verification code
+  - brute-force 2FA verification codes by using 'Turbo Intruder' burp extension.
 - OAuth authentication
 - Other authentication